FAQ & Troubleshooting

 Can I revert a script to a previous version?

 Yes.
-JiBrok Studio automatically saves up to 50 versions per script.
+JiBrok Studio automatically saves versions for every script.
 A new version is created each time you save.
 Each version stores:

 • Source code and description